Biclustering random matrix partitions with an application to classification of forensic body fluids

-Likelihood ratios are commonly used in court \citep{morrison21}, so well-calibrated likelihood ratios have particular importance.
-Careful statistical modeling is usually necessary to achieve this goal.
-However, the signal for or against a given fluid-type is often quite strong, and several data sets of labeled training profiles (with known true fluid-types) are available and large enough for off-the-shelf machine learning methods, such as random forests and support vector machines (SVM), to be used for classification \citep{tian2020ne, wohlfahrt2023ba}.
-Bayesian model-based approaches include that of \cite{zo2016pr}, using na\"{i}ve Bayes, and the work of \cite{fujimoto2019di}, involving fitting partial least squares-discriminant analysis.
+Likelihood ratios are commonly used in court \citep{morrison21}, and careful statistical modeling is necessary to produce well-calibrated measures.
+Several training data sets of profiles labeled with known true fluid-types are available.
+These are large enough for off-the-shelf machine learning methods, such as random forests and support vector machines (SVM), to be used for classification \citep{tian2020ne, wohlfahrt2023ba}.
+Bayesian approaches include \cite{zo2016pr}, using na\"{i}ve Bayes, and the work of \cite{fujimoto2019di}, involving fitting partial least squares-discriminant analysis.
 However, these methods do not accommodate heterogeneity in the sample population of mRNA profiles within a fluid-type.
 In order to model this heterogeneity, we cluster mRNA profiles within a fluid-type and cluster the mRNA marker signals targeting each particular fluid-type.
 This \emph{biclustering} captures signal patterns in the sample and feature populations.

 Matrix biclustering methods, which cluster samples and features simultaneously, are widely used in bioinformatics.
 In our setting and \cite{li2020ba}, samples in a row cluster share similar patterns over features, while feature clusters identify features that share similar patterns over samples within a given row cluster.
 The transpose of this setup, clustering samples within feature clusters, seems more common (see for example, \cite{lee13} and citing literature).
-This conditional biclustering is just one of many bicluster patterns which have found use: we list some of these and their many applications in our review below.
-In these applications, the goal of the inference is often the biclustering itself, though it also supports dimension-reduction for estimation of latent matrix-element parameters \citep{hochreiter2010fa, murua2022Bi, lee13}.
-Biclustering as a model supporting sample-classification seems to be less common.
+This conditional biclustering is just one of many bicluster patterns that have found use: we list some of these and their many applications in our literature review.